Jugemu: Cultural references

-Lakitu, the cloud-riding turtle-dropping enemy character of the Super Mario Bros. video game series is called 'Jugemu' in Japanese versions of the game.
-In a similar reference, the eggs Lakitu drop, which turn into Spinies, are referred to as 'Paipo' in Japan, despite only being referred to as "Spiny's Eggs" or "Spiny Eggs" in English.
-The spiked balls thrown by Spikes and blown in the air by Ptooies are called shūringan in another reference.
-Additionally, two Lakitus by the name of Lakilester and Lakilulu are named 'Pokopī' and 'Pokona' in the Japanese version of Paper Mario.
+The Super Mario Bros. video game series includes a cloud-riding turtle-dropping enemy character called Lakitu in English, and called 'Jugemu' in Japanese.
+The eggs Lakitu drop, which turn into Spinies, are referred to as 'Paipo', another of Jugemu's many names.
+Lakitu was in the original SMB, and Super Mario Bros.
+3 added a new enemy called Spike.
+The spiked balls thrown by them are called shūringan in another reference.
+Additionally, Paper Mario includes two Lakitus by the name of Lakilester and Lakilulu in English, but are named 'Pokopī' and 'Pokona' in Japanese.

 Jugemu's full name is quoted in the song (盛者必衰の理、お断り, "Jousha Hissui No Kotowari, Okotowari") by Japanese rock band KANA-BOON.

 Jugemu (#40) is a colossal underground monster appearing to be only a tiny twig with a single leaf on the surface in the video game Star Ocean: Blue Sphere.

 "Jugemu-jugemu gokōnosurikire sammy-davis broilerchicken" is the chant Sasami uses to turn into Pretty Sammy in the Japanese anime Magical Girl Pretty Sammy.

 In a short included as a DVD extra for the Fullmetal Alchemist: Brotherhood anime series, the character known only by the mononym "Scar" reveals he shares his name with Jugemu; the character King Bradley (who is known to have adopted the name Bradley, originally bearing only the moniker "Wrath") then reveals that it happens to be his real name as well (though Bradley's voice actor repeatedly misses the third "Paipo").
 They continue saying it while preparing for battle, until Scar, in reciting the name, accidentally bites his tongue.

-Gintama has a monkey whose full name also starts with "Jugemu Jugemu", known for his vulgar habits.
-Trying to find a middle ground, the main characters have adopted a very long name which included insults regarding feces, certain species of fish and squid, as well as references to Final Fantasy IV and the Japanese rock duo B'z.
+Gintama's second season features two episodes centered on a small monkey whose full name starts with "Jugem Jugem" and takes almost 30 seconds to recite.
+The short title of the episode introducing the monkey, "Jugem", contrasts with the usually much longer titles of Gintama episodes.

 Jugemu's full name is recited in the lyrics of "Nippon Egao Hyakkei", the ending theme to Joshiraku, a manga and anime about a troupe of female rakugo performers.

 Lucy from Servant × Service also shares the similar fate as Jugemu (having a long name with a similar origin) and when she first reveals her name her co-workers remark that she is a "modern day Jugemu Jugemu".